NCR-Corporation/ncr-retail-demo/README.md

 🚧 **Important Note** 🚧

 If this is the **first time** using a project with the generated keys, you will most likely **not see any data**.
 Why?
-When using the Try It Out feature, each application is a fresh installation with no data.
+When using the Test Drive feature, each application is a fresh installation with no data.
 See [Seed the Database](#seeding-the-database) to populate the database with test data.

 ### Getting Started